Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 Marketplace MyFatoorah billing integration is currently using MyFatoorah v2 API version.
 Refer to [this page](https://stripe.com/docs/libraries/set-version).

-For Marketplace to access the MyFatoorah account, an API key is required.
-For security constraints we use a restricted API Key with minimum access: Customer:Write and Invoices:Write rights.
+For Marketplace to access the MyFatoorah account, an API Key is required.
+For security constraints a restricted API Key with minimum access is used: Customer:Write and Invoices:Write rights.

 1. Log into MyFatoorah.
 2. Navigate to the API Key menu **Home > Integration Settings > Api Key**.
-3. Click **+ Create** button.
-The key is created and and available for copy its value.
+3. Click **+ Create**.
+The key is created and available to copy its value.

 {{< alert title="Note" color="primary" >}}When the key is changed on the MyFatoorah account, be sure to update it on the Marketplace > Billing > Restricted Key value.{{< /alert >}}

 #### Sending MyFatoorah events to Marketplace

-The invoice source of record is located in MyFatoorah, so a webhook is used to communicate invoice status / changes from MyFatoorah to the Marketplace.
+The invoice source of record is in MyFatoorah, so a webhook is used to communicate invoice status / changes from MyFatoorah to the Marketplace.

 1. Log into MyFatoorah.
 2. Navigate to the webhooks settings **Home > Integration settings > Webhook settings**.
 3. Enable the webhook events.
-4. Enter the endpoint url: `https://apicentral.axway.com/integrations/myfatoorah` or `https://central.ap-sg.axway.com/integrations/myfatoorah` or `https://central.eu-fr.axway.com/integrations/myfatoorah`, based on your Amplify organization location.
+4. Enter the endpoint URL: `https://apicentral.axway.com/integrations/myfatoorah` or `https://central.ap-sg.axway.com/integrations/myfatoorah` or `https://central.eu-fr.axway.com/integrations/myfatoorah`, based on your Amplify organization location.
-5. Enable the Secret Key so that all events will be signed with that key and Marketplace can confirm the even origin.
+5. Enable the Secret Key so that all events will be signed with that key and Marketplace can confirm the event origin.
 6. Select the events to listen to:
     * Transaction Status Changed
 7. Click **Save**.